 When thinking of creating solutions to meet business needs, risk has to be a part of the conversation.
 You do not want to build solutions that pose risk to the organization though you may have successfully installed the solution.
 Though the need may appear to be met, once risk enters into the equation, it may very well not be met at all.

-There are many different ways to uncover risks, but here are a few ways to get you started as you continue to transform your organization:
+There are different ways to uncover risks.
+Here are a few ways to get you started as you continue to transform your organization:

 a.
 Failure Modes & Effective Analysis (FMEA) – In addition, leveraging an FMEA to evaluate the process is a great way to have one centralized location to capture where failures may occur in the process, how severe those failures are, and how frequent those failures may occur.

-3. Observation – observing processes, and being a part of processes that are conducted in the organization, can give you a hands-on experience to help you identify where risks may reside in the organization.
+Being a part of processes that are conducted in the organization can give you hands-on experience.
+It helps you identify where risks may reside in the organization.
 Put yourself in the shoes of the customer and determine if you the solution you are interacting with is the type of experience you as a consumer would desire.

-As you continue to build world class solutions, consider what risks the organization may pose, and what controls need to be put in place to mitigate those risks.
+As you continue to build world-class solutions, consider what risks the organization may pose.
+Also, consider what controls need to be put in place to mitigate those risks.
 Risks are not necessarily a bad thing if controlled correctly, and depending on the type of risk being discussed.
 However, risks can become VERY bad when not identified and addressed appropriately.

-Biography: Paula Bell is a Certified Business Analyst, Master Life Coach, Certified Diversity & Inclusion Manager Coach and Career Development Coach, with over 20 years of experience working in corporate America in varied project roles and industries.
-In addition, for the last 20 years Paula has been successful in running a consulting business that focuses on mind, body, soul.
+Biography: Paula Bell is a Certified Business Analyst, Master Life Coach, Certified Diversity & Inclusion Manager Coach and Career Development Coach.
+She has over 20 years of experience working in corporate America in varied project roles and industries.
+In addition, Paula has been successful in running a consulting business that focuses on mind, body, and soul.
 She has a passion to inspire, motivate and encourage others holistically.
 To find out more about Paula you can visit her website at www.paulaabell.com.